IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 * The wall-clock timestamp corresponding to the received data unit with the highest sequence number.

-When the sender receives RTCP feedback, the qdelay is calculated as outlined in
-{{RFC6817}}.
-A qdelay sample is obtained for each received acknowledgement.
-A number of variables are updated as illustrated by the pseudocode below;
-temporary variables are appended with '_t'.
-Division operation is always floating point unless otherwise noted. l4s_alpha is calculated based in number of data units delivered (and marked).
-This makes calculation of L4S alpha more accurate at very low bitrates, given that the tail data unit in e.g a video frame is often smaller than MSS.

-The smoothed RTT (s_rtt) is computed in a way similar to {{RFC6298}}.
+## Network Congestion Control {#network-cc-2}

+This section explains the network congestion control, which calcultes the reference window.
+The reference window gives an upper limit to the number of bytes in flight.

-### Reaction to Delay, Data unit Loss and ECN-CE {#reaction-delay-loss-ce}
+### Congestion Detection: Delay, Data unit Loss and ECN-CE {#reaction-delay-loss-ce}

 Congestion is detected based on three different indicators: